vishaldeepak/ifsc_search/README.md

 ```
 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
 ## Setting Up
+For convinence you can simply download or [clone this repo](https://github.com/vishaldeepak/IFSC-data-files).
+Once done move `IFSC_data` folder of the downloaded repo into `build_data/` of the root project of this repo(IFSC-search).

+If you prefer you can setup this on your own but it takes a little more work.

 #### Scrape RBI Website
   In the root project directory hit the command.
 This should download all files in `build_data/IFSC_data`